-The CAS is hosted by the Faculty of Medicine of the University of Basel.
+The CAS will be hosted by the Faculty of Medicine of the University of Basel.

-It is organized jointly by (i) the University Hospital of Basel, which is the Swiss hospital sequencing the largest number of samples in oncology, (ii) the University Hospital of Lausanne, a major oncohematology sequencing center in Switzerland, and (iii) the SIB Swiss Bioinformatics, Institute of an internationally recognized leader in bioinformatics.
+It is organized jointly by (i) the University Hospital of Basel, which is the Swiss hospital sequencing the largest number of samples in oncology (~1500/year), (ii) the University Hospital of Lausanne, a major onco-hematology sequencing center in Switzerland, and (iii) the SIB Swiss Institute of Bioinformatics, an internationally recognized leader in bioinformatics.